berkeley-scf/berkeley-scf.github.io/software/gpu-software.md

 We use Linux [environment modules](./environment-modules.md) to manage the use of some GPU-based software, as seen below.

-For use Python packages that use the GPU for back-end computations, simply import the package in Python.
+To use Python packages that use the GPU for back-end computations, simply import the package in Python.

 To program with CUDA and related packages directly, you'll need